barbaracam/vuelab/README.md

    Variables were changed and some part of the code The project is no completly working and finished

-   Prototype 0 folder is a progreessive game made all by me.
-Im still looking the way that the user can see how many points got after getting the right answers
+   Prototype 0 folder is a progressive game made all by me.
+Im looking for the way that, the user can see how many points per answer.
+The hardest part it was the first one for the correct answer and hardest was find it the incorrect one.
+The code should be shorter but still discovery more abut vue and still playong around with the code as today june 29, 2021